spoonfloor/baby-eats/docs/ux-spec-and-status.md

-UX SPEC + CURRENT STATUS
+# UX SPEC + CURRENT STATUS

 ---

 ## STRUCTURE & LINE TYPES

 Two-level hierarchy only
 Spec: Instructions are represented as a flat, ordered list of lines with exactly two types: `heading` (level 0) and `step` (level 1, numbered).
 No deeper nesting.
 Status: `TBD`

 Heading lines
 Spec: Heading lines are unnumbered, structural labels (e.g., “FILLING”) that visually separate groups of steps.
 They are stored as plain text (not forced uppercase) and rendered in a distinct style.
 Status: `TBD`

 Step lines
 Spec: Step lines are numbered instructions that follow headings or other steps.
-Numbers are derived from the line order, not stored text.
+Numbers are **derived**, not stored.
 Status: `TBD`

 Numbering model
+Spec: Step numbers are **grouped**.
+Each heading starts a **new numbering group**.
-Spec: Step numbers recompute from top to bottom, ignoring headings; each contiguous run of steps is numbered 1, 2, 3, … based on visual order.
+Steps within each group number **1, 2, 3 …** based on visual order.
+If the document begins with steps (no heading), those steps form an implicit first group.
-Status: `PASS`
+Status: `TBD`

 ---

 ## TAB / SHIFT+TAB

-Heading + TAB → convert to step
-Spec: Pressing TAB at the start of a heading converts it into a step and renumbers the surrounding steps.
-Example:

-- Before:

-  - `filling`
-  - `1. foo`
+SHIFT+TAB — promote step → heading
+Spec:

+- Convert line to `type = heading`.
-  - `2. bar`
+- Remove number.
+- Align heading text with the number column.
+- While the line is being edited:
+  - Editing color applies (per global visual rules).
+  - Heading color is fully suppressed, even though the line is now `type = heading`.
-  - `3. baz`
+- After BLUR:

-- After TAB on “filling”: - `1. filling` - `2. foo` - `3. bar` - `4. baz`
+  - Editing color is removed.
+  - Heading color applies based on `type = heading`.
+- **Steps below form a new numbering group, starting at 1.**
+- Caret position stays in place.
   Status: `TBD`

-Step + SHIFT+TAB → convert to heading
-Spec: Pressing SHIFT+TAB at the start of a step converts that line into a heading.
-Steps below it may become a new numbered run under that heading.
-Example:

-- Before:

-  - `filling`
-  - `1. foo`
-  - `2. bar`
+TAB — demote heading → step
+Spec:

+- Convert line to `type = step`.
+- Restore normal step indent.
+- While the line is being edited:
+  - Editing color applies (per global visual rules).
+  - Step-at-rest color is suppressed, even though the line is now `type = step`.
-  - `3. baz`
+- After BLUR:

-- After SHIFT+TAB on “bar”: - `filling` - `1. foo` - `bar` (now a heading) - `1. baz` (first step under new heading)
+  - Editing color is removed.
+  - Step text color reverts to normal step color.
+- **Demoting merges this line into the previous numbering group, and steps renumber within that group starting at 1.**
+- Caret position stays in place.
   Status: `TBD`

-No deeper indentation
+No-op cases
+Spec:

-Spec: TAB on a step (already level 1) is a no-op.
-SHIFT+TAB on a heading (already level 0) is a no-op.
-There is no level 2 or beyond.
+- TAB on a step is a no-op.
+- SHIFT+TAB on a heading is a no-op.
+- No deeper nesting exists beyond heading (level 0) and step (level 1).
   Status: `TBD`

+Visual / color rules
+Spec:

+- Headings (at rest):

+  - Unnumbered.
+  - Use the heading text color variable.
+  - Aligned with number column.

+- Steps (at rest):

+  - Numbered.
+  - Use the normal step text color variable.

+- While editing (both headings and steps):

+  - Editing color applies unconditionally.
+  - Heading/step colors are fully suppressed during editing.
+  - Matches CSS:
+    `.instruction-line.editing .step-text` overrides base colors.

+- After BLUR:

+  - Editing color is removed.
+  - Heading/step colors re-apply based on `type`.

+- Renumbering:
+  - **Step numbers restart after every heading (new numbering group).**
+  - Steps within each group number 1, 2, 3 … in visual order.

 ---

 ## ENTER

 Start-of-line
 Spec: Pressing Return at the start of a line moves the caret and any content down to a new line, leaving a blank line above (blank step is real).
-Status: `FAIL` - Caret stays with the blank line above
+Status: `FAIL` — caret currently stays with the blank line above

 Mid-line
-Spec: Split step; right side becomes new step below; caret moves to start of new step
+Spec: Split step; right side becomes a new step below; caret moves to start of new step
 Status: `PASS`

 End-of-line
 Spec: Insert blank step below; caret moves there
 Status: `PASS`

 ---

 ## BLANK STEPS

 Blank steps are real steps during editing
 Spec: Blank steps should exist as true steps during editing
 Status: `PASS`

 Blank steps are clickable
 Spec: Caret can be placed (via click) into a blank line
 Status: `PASS`

 Blank steps persist after committing (BLUR or SAVE)
 Spec: All created blank steps should remain after BLUR or SAVE
 Status: `PASS`

 Blank steps removed only by explicit deletion or ESC/CANCEL
-Spec: Blank steps should only disappear via delete or ESC/CANCEL
+Spec: Blank steps should only disappear via delete or ESC
 Status: `PASS`

 ---

 ## MERGE / BACKSPACE

 Backspace at index 0 merges with previous step
 Spec: Merge previous step into current; caret preserved intuitively
 Status: `PASS`

 Split/Merge reversible via ESC during session
 Spec: ESC should undo split/merge operations done in this edit session
 Status: `PASS`

 ---

 ## ESC

 Single ESC only
 Spec: One ESC press should revert changes (no double-ESC)
 Status: `PASS`

 ESC discards all changes since last SAVE and exits editing
 Spec: ESC should fully revert to last saved state and exit edit mode
 Status: `PASS`

 ESC removes all blank steps created during the edit session
 Spec: Temporary blank steps must be removed on ESC
 Status: `PASS`

 ---

 ## BLUR, SAVE, COMMIT

 Blur commits edits and exits edit mode
-Spec: BLUR should commit edits to in-memory/session state and exit edit mode
+Spec: BLUR should commit edits to in-memory/session state only
 Status: `PASS`

-SAVE persists to DB; BLUR only commits in memory/UI
+SAVE persists to DB; BLUR does not
 Spec: SAVE writes to DB; BLUR commits only to UI/session state
 Status: `PASS`

 ---

 ## EDITING + ACTIVE STEP + REORDER

-Reordering is allowed during editing
+Reordering allowed during editing
 Spec: User can reorder steps without exiting edit mode
 Status: `PASS`

 Caret stays in same logical position after reorder
-Spec: Caret must not jump unexpectedly after reordering
+Spec: Caret must not jump unexpectedly
 Status: `PASS`

 Clicking makes a step active at caret position
-Spec: Clicking anywhere in a step should place caret exactly there
+Spec: Clicking anywhere in a step places caret exactly there
 Status: `PASS`

-Step numbers update live on structural changes
+Step numbers update live
 Spec: Step numbers must re-render correctly after inserts, deletes, etc.
 Status: `PASS`

 ---

 ## INGREDIENTS PARALLEL STRUCTURE

 Ingredients hierarchy
-Spec: Ingredients list can optionally use the same two-level model as instructions: headings for groups (e.g., “FILLING”, “CASHEW CREAM”) plus ingredient lines under each heading.
+Spec: Ingredients list can optionally use the same two-level model as instructions — headings for groups + ingredient lines.
 Status: `TBD`

 Ingredients TAB / SHIFT+TAB (if implemented)
-Spec: Ingredients headings and lines follow the same TAB/SHIFT+TAB behavior as instructions, maintaining consistency between the two editors.
+Spec: Ingredients follow same promotion/demotion rules for consistency.
 Status: `TBD`